SAP Commerce Cloud Migration Checklist: 6 Phases That Actually Matter

 Should we migrate and enhance at the same time, or do a pure lift-and-shift first?

-Separate them whenever possible.
+Separate them whenever you can.
 A pure lift-and-shift gets you off on-prem quickly with minimal risk.
-Enhancement can follow in subsequent sprints once you’re stable on Commerce Cloud.
-Mixed-scope projects (migrate AND enhance simultaneously) are the most common source of budget overruns because every enhancement decision competes with migration tasks for the same resources and timeline.
+Enhancement follows in subsequent sprints once you’re stable on Commerce Cloud.
+Mixed-scope projects (migrate AND add features simultaneously) are the most common source of budget overruns because every enhancement decision competes with migration tasks for the same resources and timeline.
+I’ve watched this pattern play out too many times to recommend it.

 What team size do we need for a Commerce Cloud migration?

-A mid-size migration typically needs 3–5 implementation consultants (SAP Commerce developers, frontend developer, integration specialist) plus 2–3 client-side resources (product owner, business analyst, IT liaison).
-The client-side product owner is the most critical role — they make scope decisions and provide business context that developers can’t guess.
+A mid-size migration typically needs 3-5 implementation consultants (SAP Commerce developers, frontend developer, integration specialist) plus 2-3 client-side resources (product owner, business analyst, IT liaison).
+The client-side product owner is the most critical role.
+They make scope decisions and provide business context that developers can’t guess at.
 Projects without a dedicated product owner consistently take longer.

 Solutions for E-Commerce